t2trg/t2trg.github.io/CFP-POLICY.md

 summary of important outcomes after the event is totally in line with the purpose of this mailing list.

-We are working on finding a on a CfP policy for the T2TRG mailing list that hits a good balance between making useful information available to research group members and not spamming the list.
+We are working on finding a CfP policy for the T2TRG mailing list that hits a good balance between making useful information available to research group members and not spamming the list.